Why this guide matters

 Why should I change one input at a time?

-Changing one input at a time makes it easier to understand which factor affects the result most.
+For BMI screening, changing one input at a time shows which factor affects the result most.
 It also makes comparison cleaner and more useful.

 Can I use the related calculator for planning?